MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 | father | F      | brother  | B      |
 | parent | P      | daughter | D      |
 | child  | C      | son      | S      |
+Figure A. _Abbreviations used for kinship terms in this section._

 The charts on the next two pages compare the kin terms used in Exwachil to their corresponding terms in English.
 The terms are grouped by the following list of priorities, with priorities higher on the list outranking those below them.